Hibachi

-Traditional Japanese houses were well ventilated (or poorly sealed), so carbon monoxide poisoning or suffocation from carbon dioxide from burning charcoal were of lesser concern.
+Traditional Japanese houses were well ventilated so carbon monoxide poisoning or suffocation from carbon dioxide from burning charcoal was of lesser concern.
 Nevertheless, such risks do exist, and proper handling is necessary to avoid accidents. must never be used in airtight rooms such as those in Western buildings.

 In North America, the term refers to a small cooking stove heated by charcoal (called a in Japanese), or to an iron hot plate (called a in Japanese) used in restaurants.